kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 5. Choose the location by selecing the `Main Menu`
 6. Add your navigation to your code.
 For my simple navigation, I am adding it to the `header.php`.
 So drop this code inside `header.php`

-**note** you may have to change some of the values of the array properties depending on the structure of your navigation.
+**note** You may have to change some of the values of the array properties depending on the structure of your navigation.

 `header.php`